aanas-sayed/docker-ltspice/README.md

 ## Additional Options

-You can use additional options to customize the behavior of the container.
-Here are some examples:

-- To run LTspice as root with RDP server enabled:
+- Run with RDP server enabled (as root):

-    ```
+    ```bash
     docker run -it --rm -e RDP_SERVER=yes -p 3389:3389 aanas0sayed/docker-ltspice
     ```

-- To run LTspice as the current user with RDP server enabled:
+- Run with RDP server enabled (as current user):

-    ```
+    ```bash
     docker run -it --rm -e RDP_SERVER=yes -p 3389:3389 -e USER_ID=$(id -u) -e GROUP_ID=$(id -g) aanas0sayed/docker-ltspice
     ```

-    For more options and detailed usage instructions, refer to the scottyhardy/docker-wine project's README file: https://github.com/scottyhardy/docker-wine/blob/master/README.md
+For more options and detailed usage instructions, refer to the [scottyhardy/docker-wine README](https://github.com/scottyhardy/docker-wine/blob/master/README.md).

 ## Troubleshooting

-If you encounter any issues while running LTspice in the Docker container, you can try the following troubleshooting steps:

-- Test the display by running Notepad:
+- Test the display:

-    ```
+    ```bash
     ltspice wine notepad
     ```

-- Test the sound by using pacat:
+- Test the sound:

-    ```
+    ```bash
     ltspice pacat -vv /dev/urandom
     ```

-These commands will help verify that the display and sound configurations are working correctly within the container.

 ## Contributing

-If you find any issues with the aanas0sayed/docker-ltspice Docker image or have suggestions for improvements, please feel free to contribute by creating a GitHub issue or submitting a pull request.
-Your contributions are welcome!
+If you find any issues or have suggestions for improvements, please contribute by creating a GitHub issue or submitting a pull request.

 ## License

 This project is licensed under the MIT License.
 For more details, please refer to the LICENSE file.

-This README file is an adaptation of the original scottyhardy/docker-wine project's README file, incorporating information specific to the aanas0sayed/docker-ltspice project.
-For more information on the scottyhardy/docker-wine project, please visit https://github.com/scottyhardy/docker-wine.
+For more information on the scottyhardy/docker-wine project, please visit [scottyhardy/docker-wine](https://github.com/scottyhardy/docker-wine).